-Singularity ‘swaps’ out the currently running root operating system on the host for what is inside the container, and in doing so none of the host file systems are accessible anymore.
-As a workaround for this, Singularity will bind those paths back in via two primary methods: system defined bind points and conditional user defined bind points.
+When Singularity ‘swaps’ the host operating system for the one inside your container, the host file systems becomes inaccessible.
+But you may want to read and write files on the host system from within the container.
+To enable this functionality Singularity will bind directories back in via two primary methods: system defined bind points and conditional user defined bind points.

 To mount a bind path inside the container, a bind point must be defined within the container.
-The bind point is a target location entity to which the actual directory or file can be bound to.
+The bind point is a directory within the container that Singularity can use to bind a directory on the host system.
 This means that if you want to bind to a point within the container such as

 /global, that directory must already exist within the container.